Ruffino Relais: Staying in Between the Vineyards in Tuscany, Italy

 Of course, it is also a lot about food.
 You can book your breakfast, but you can also have lunch and dinner at the estate´s restaurant.

-You can book breakfast (if not included in the package).
 Typically, an Italian breakfast means sweets in the morning, but also some fruits and coffee and tea.
 But you also have savory foods and can order eggs.

 You can have your breakfast indoors or outdoors (overlooking the vineyards).
 The hotel might be small, but it has enough places to sit down and relax either indoors or out.